iLCSoft/ILDConfig/StandardConfig/production/README.md

   --steeringFile STEERINGFILE
                         The input template steering file
 ```
-By default, the detector models are the ones under studies (12 models).
+By default, the detector models are the ones under studies.
 You can choose one model or many by using the --detectorModels option.
 The option --lcgeo_DIR allows you to set a particular lcgeo version to use.
 By default, the environment variable lcgeo_DIR (defined after sourcing a particular ilcsoft version) is used.
 The --steeringFile option is the top-level Marlin steering file to process (by default MarlinStdReco.xml).

 You can, for example generate the 4 flavors of option 5 with large and small TPC radius by running the following command :